salix5/irrlicht/README.md

 -----

+## Modifications

+- Fixed clipboard on Windows, macOS and Linux.
+Now it can support Unicode characters (but only double-byte characters on Windows).
+- Added Input Method Editor (IME) support on Windows, macOS and Linux, for CJK users.
+- Added CI Build support for Windows, macOS and Linux.
+The test part is still under development (no good graphics support on GitHub Actions runners), but the build part is working.

 ## Branches

 - `trunk` - **Mirror** of https://sourceforge.net/p/irrlicht/code/HEAD/tree/trunk/ .
 Also known as "upstream", the version code is `1.9`.
 This branch will never be modified directly.